-- 7 nights B & B [incl. hotel taxes] in a mix of comfortable 2-star hotels (3-star in Nimes) and charming chambres d’hotes
+- 7 nights accommodation in a mix of comfortable 2-star hotels (3-star in Nimes) and charming chambres d’hotes

 - We carry your luggage from hotel to hotel, with no per person weight limits¹

-- Several people transfer are included – see tour itinerary below
+- Four people transfers are included – see tour itinerary below

 - Comprehensive walking dossier, walking Insight Notes™ and 1:25,000 scale maps.

-- 7/7 Emergency phone support from 8 ’till late, with local native English-speaking back up.
+- 7/7 Emergency phone support from 8 ’till late in native English.

 ¹ This allows you to take more than one piece of luggage per person, but not sensitive equipment such as computers or business equipment.
 Please ask us for further details.